Safest Teeth Whiteners

 The main difference is that immediate dentures are created from a mold before your natural teeth are extracted.

 The dentist will take a mold at the beginning of your appointment.
 They will then remove your teeth while a denturist makes your new immediate dentures on-site.

 Once your natural teeth have been removed and your false teeth are ready, the dentist will place your new dentures.

 Same day dentures allow you to enjoy a full toothed smile immediately after tooth extractions.
 They also help you adjust to wearing dentures while your mouth heals.

 Yes.
-Your dentist may recommend immediate dentures after a full mouth teeth extraction because of the health benefits of immediate dentures.
+Your dentist may recommend immediate dentures after a full mouth teeth extraction.

 “When removal of all teeth becomes necessary, an immediate denture is an important treatment modality.
 There are many advantages of immediate dentures as it acts as a matrix which controls hemorrhage, prevents contamination, and provides a protective covering over the wounds.”